chellxh/chellxh/README.md

 ## About Me

 I am a passionate Full Stack <strong>Software Developer</strong> with dreams of creating my ✨OWN✨ company.
-I love technology and the advancement that have shaped it today.
+I love technology and the advancements that have shaped it today.

 My coding skills are developing through an <strong>intensive</strong> Fellowship at Pursuit, a NYC-based 🔥 <em>Full Stack Web Development Program</em> 🔥 with a 9% acceptance rate.
 When I'm not studying or reading up on coding resources, I like to spend time with my husband and 2 children and watch movies & anime.